fastlane/fastlane/README.md

 #### Passphrase

-When running `match` for the first time on a new machine, it will ask you for the passphrase for the git repository.
+When running `match` for the first time on a new machine, it will ask you for the passphrase for the Git repository.
 This is an additional layer of security: each of the files will be encrypted using `openssl`.Make sure to remember the password, as you'll need it when you run match on a different machine

 #### New machine